What are the worst camping mistakes you can make?

 Your first aid kit should include everything you would need to treat almost any cut, scrape, or pain.
 From painkillers to bandages to topical creams, your first aid kit is your lifeline to a good time camping.

-Always bring an NOAA Weather Radio.
+Camping Mistakes can be avoided is you always bring an NOAA Weather Radio.

 This weather radio specifically keeps you informed about weather emergencies or even terrorist attacks.
 In today’s world, we never know what’s going to happen.
 It would help if you stay connected, and this tool allows you to do this.
 Also, this necessary tool offers you a location to charge your phones and pads.
 Many NOAA Radios also include a hand crank to charge the unit should the power fail.
 Just what you need in an emergency.